-Families who fail to show provide documents to determine TFI are charged Category 9 parent fees.
+Families who fail to provide documents to determine TFI are charged the Category 9 parent fees.
+(Contractors and Specified Space Available Sponsor TFI is explained after this section.)
 If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees effective with the next program billing.
 Fees will not be reduced retroactively.

-Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household.

-Fees for Legally Separated Families are contingent on a legal separation document or a notarized statement stating the Sponsor is legally separated.
+- Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household. - Fees for Legally Separated Families are contingent on a legal separation document or a notarized statement stating the Sponsor is legally separated.

-Annual TFI will not be adjusted unless:
+Annual TFI will be adjusted during a registration year when:

-- Unemployed spouse/partner finds paid employment - Family is granted a Financial Hardship/Extenuating Circumstances Reduction - Annual Internal Review Audit documents inaccurate documentation of TFI or Fee changes - Special circumstances (Furlough)
+- Unemployed spouse/partner begins paid employment or stops employment - Family is granted a Financial Hardship/Extenuating Circumstances Reduction - Annual Internal Review Audit documents inaccurate documentation of TFI or Fee charges - Special circumstances (Furlough) - \Military Duty pay changes with installation assignment that decreases income.